 How long will the transmission line be?

-The transmission line will be approximately 3 to 5 miles long, depending on the route that is ultimately approved, or "certificated", by the PUCT, if any.
+The proposed transmission line may range from approximately 36 to 45 miles in length depending on the route that is ultimately approved by the PUCT.

 What type of transmission structure will be used?